required packages

 ignores: ['var/'],

-Next.js already defines configures import as a plugin so you have to omit it from the recommended config.
+Next.js already defines configures import as a plugin so you have to omit the defaults.